harana-oss/depyler/.github/instructions/instructions.instructions.md

 ## Code

 1. Do not create markdown files unless specifically asked.
-2. Do not add unnecessary comments.
+2. Do not add unnecessary comments when the code is self-explanatory.
 Only add comments that clarify complex logic.